BertFrontEnd/rem-volt/Readme.md

 # Rem Volt
-Overhaul of electric motors and rewinding of motor windings, armature, stator, rotor.
+Overhaul of electric motors and rewinding of motor windings, armature, stator, rotor